The Discrepancy #004: Freight Prepaid, Payable Where?

 The gap between what a document says and what a bank accepts.
 Real LC rejection stories from the front lines, dissected for practitioners who have been there.

 A shipping line stamps 'clean on board' on a bill of lading.
 The issuing bank rejects it.
 Both sides think they are right.
-Here's what UCP 600 actually says.
+Here is what UCP 600 actually says.

 A European commodity house ships urea to Southeast Asia.
 The LC requires a 'CERTIFICATE OF QUALITY.'
 The exporter presents a 'QUALITY CERTIFICATE.'
 The bank refuses. $2.3 million in cargo sits in port.